 Ending relationships when children are involved can be particularly distressing for all parties.
-We empower parents to resolve these matters quickly and safely, ensuring children are well protected and supported during these difficult times.
+We empower parents and caregivers to resolve these matters quickly and safely, ensuring children are well protected and supported during these difficult times.

 These matters can be handled urgently if there are any concerns about a child’s safety, including drugs, violence or mental health issues.
 Applications may also be required relating to a child’s schooling, health, or potential relocation if one parent is looking to move.
 Counselling and/or mediation are often useful to resolve matters as quickly as possible.

 The Care of Children Act promotes the welfare of our children, ensuring their best interests are central to any legal decisions made regarding their care.

 The Hague Convention is a treaty that assists people to bring their children back from overseas, if they have been removed to another country by one parent without the consent of the other.

 Whilst this situation is not very common, if it does arise, legal advice should be sought immediately to understand your rights.
 Not all countries are signatories to the Hague Convention.